Climate Change Research

 The Greenland and Antarctic ice sheets have decreased in mass: Data from NASA's Gravity Recovery and Climate Experiment indicate that Greenland lost 150 to 250 cubic kilometers (36 to 60 cubic miles) of ice per year between 2002 and 2006, while Antarctica lost about 152 cubic kilometers (36 cubic miles) of ice between 2002 and 2005.

-Increasing uptake of carbon dioxide by the oceans by 2 billion tons per year has caused the acidity of surface ocean waters to increase by about 30% since the industrial revolution, reducing carbonate in the water that marine organisms such as coral and plankton use to build their shells and skeletons.
-Additionally, acidic water causes their shells to dissolve and damages corals, which provide habitat for millions of species.
+Increasing uptake of carbon dioxide by the oceans (2 billion tons per year) has increased the acidity of surface ocean waters by about 30% since the Industrial Revolution, reducing carbonate in the water that marine organisms such as coral and plankton use to build their shells and skeletons.
+Additionally, acidic water dissolves their shells and damages corals, which provide habitat for millions of species.

 The Great Barrier Reef, the world’s largest single structure made by living organisms and a World Heritage Site, is bleaching at an alarming rate.
-As of 2016, 30% of the corals had died.
-The Great Barrier Reef Marine Park Authority (GBRMPA), which compiles a report on the reef every five years, most recently rated the status of the reef as “very poor,” and stated that was “largely driven by climate change.”
-By the end of 2017, 50% of the corals were dead along with two-thirds of the entire reef.
+As of 2024, 40% of the corals had died.
+The Great Barrier Reef Marine Park Authority, which compiles a report on the reef every five years, most recently described the window of opportunity to save the reef as “closing rapidly” and stated that the damage was “largely driven by climate change.”
+The recent bleaching event in early 2024 was one of the most severe recorded, affecting over 90% of corals in some areas.
+Despite recent improvements in coral cover in certain regions, the overall outlook for the reef remains concerning due to the increasing frequency and intensity of climate-driven threats.

-The Rhode Island Coastal Resource Management Council estimated that sea level rise would flood 605 buildings six times a year.
-Efforts to build sea walls or move structures are only temporary solutions.
-Also in Rhode Island, the warmer water has plummeted the lobster catch by 75% in the past twenty years.
+The Rhode Island Coastal Resource Management Council estimated that sea level rise would flood 605 buildings six times a year by 2030; efforts to build sea walls or move structures are only temporary solutions.

 Mumbai, India—the financial capital of the country, with a population of more than 20 million people—has by some estimations the largest concentration of people at risk from sea level rise.
 The rise, paired with increasingly extreme weather events, threatens the entire city.